Men’s Therapy in Eugene

 The Changing Landscape

 We are living through a period of accelerated cultural and technological change.
-The roles that once provided direction to men—such as provider, protector, or leader—have either shifted or disappeared entirely.
+The roles that once provided direction to men—such as the provider, protector, or leader—have either shifted or disappeared entirely.
 The institutions and narratives that once gave us a sense of identity no longer offer the clear guidance they once did.

 For many, this creates a kind of grief.
 A feeling that something important has been lost.
 The old world feels gone before a new one has taken shape.
 This transition is not only emotional; it is existential.

 Change, though uncomfortable, opens new possibilities.
 When old maps stop working, we are invited, and sometimes required, to create new ones.
 Yet with possibility comes uncertainty, and with freedom comes the discomfort of the unknown.
-Therapy can support this process by helping transform ambiguity into clarity, direction, and a deeper sense of agency within your life.
+Therapy can support this process by helping transform this tension into clarity, direction, and a deeper sense of agency within your life.

 The Erosion of the Self